Abstract analogues of flux as symplectic invariants: Blowing up

 (in the terminology of \cite[Section 3.6]{fooo}, this would be a ``weak bounding cochain'').
 The morphism spaces, also called Floer cochain groups following the traditional terminology, are defined by

 The $A_\infty$-structure is obtained by deforming that on $\mathit{FO}(M)$, as in the construction of twisted complexes.
 For instance, the differential on \eqref{eq:cf-corrected} is

-\begin{remark} Consider the situation where $\lambda = 0$, and let $L$ be some object of $\mathit{FO}(M)$ which is undeformed, meaning that the $A_\infty$-structure on $\mathit{hom}_{\mathit{FO}(M)}(L,L)$ is a trivial deformation of that on \eqref{eq:fuk-endo}.
-This can be arranged whenever there is a $J_L$ as in Assumption \ref{th:adiscic} (the technical details are subtle, but our applications only really involve the simpler case when $J_L$ has no holomorphic spheres or discs).
-Then \eqref{eq:inhomogeneous-mc} reduces to a version of the Maurer-Cartan equation governing the deformation theory of the local coefficient system $\xi$ \cite{goldman-millson88}.
-In particular, any deformation of $\xi$ to a local coefficient system with structure group \eqref{eq:gl-subgroup} gives rise to a solution (unique up to gauge equivalence), hence produces an object of $\mathit{Fuk}(M)_0$.
+\begin{remark} Consider the situation where $c_1(M) = 0$ and $\lambda = 0$.
+Let $L$ be a Lagrangian submanifold satisfying Assumption \ref{th:adiscic}.
+Then the $A_\infty$-structure on $\mathit{hom}_{\mathit{FO}(M)}(L,L)$ is a trivial deformation of that on \eqref{eq:fuk-endo} (the technical details of this are subtle, but our applications only really involve the simpler case when $J_L$ has no holomorphic spheres or discs).
+If we restrict \eqref{eq:inhomogeneous-mc} to $\alpha$ which have degree $1$, it reduces to a version of the Maurer-Cartan equation governing the deformation theory of the local coefficient system $\xi$ \cite{goldman-millson88}.
+Hence, any deformation of $\xi$ to a local coefficient system with structure group \eqref{eq:gl-subgroup} gives rise to a solution (unique up to gauge equivalence), hence produces an object of $\mathit{Fuk}(M)_0$.
 These observations have the following noteworthy consequence.
-Suppose that $c_1(M) = 0$, and let $\mathit{Fuk}(M)$ be the Fukaya category according to the more restricted definition used in Section \ref{sec:automorphisms}.
-Then, after reducing the grading of $\mathit{Fuk}(M)$ to $\Z/2$, there is a cohomologically full and faithful functor $\mathit{Fuk}(M) \longrightarrow \mathit{Fuk}(M)_0$. \end{remark}
+Let $\mathit{Fuk}(M)$ be the Fukaya category according to the more restricted definition used in Section \ref{sec:automorphisms}.
+Then, after reducing the grading of $\mathit{Fuk}(M)$ to $\bZ/2$, there is a cohomologically full and faithful $A_\infty$-functor $\mathit{Fuk}(M) \longrightarrow \mathit{Fuk}(M)_0$. \end{remark}

 Even though $\mathit{FO}(M)$ has curvature, its Hochschild cohomology is still well-defined as usual, and we have a canonical open-closed string map

 From this one derives, in a way similar to \eqref{eq:twisted-gamma}, maps